swcarpentry/DEPRECATED-bc/novice/r/01-starting-with-data.md

 * Read tabular data from a file into a program.
 * Assign values to variables.
 * Select individual values and subsections from data.
-* Perform operations on a matrix of data.
+* Perform operations on a data frame of data.
 * Display simple graphs.

 ### Loading Data